sorani-dev/tkinter.com/README.md

 13. How To Use Emoji's in Your Tkinter App - Tkinter Projects 12
 14. Count Number Of Files In A Directory - Tkinter Projects 13
 15. How To Add PNG Image Files To PDF - Tkinter Projects 14
+160. CRM App With Treeview and SQLite3 - Tkinter Projects 16

 ## Modern Tkinter Design With TTKBootstrap